5D Chess with Multiverse Time Travel

-The game was praised by critics for its complex and elegant design.
+Petersen was inspired to create the game by other chess variants, including bughouse chess, three-dimensional chess, and four-player chess.
+The game's concept initially came from the idea of using time as a dimension of movement.
+The game received positive reviews from players and critics.

 Gameplay

 The general gameplay of 5D Chess with Multiverse Time Travel starts off similarly to a standard game of chess.
 As the game progresses, the game becomes increasingly complex through a series of alternate timelines that the player can take advantage of.
-The game can be played online against other players or offline against an AI.
+The game can be played online against other players or offline against an AI or another player sitting at the same computer.

 Rules

 A standard game of 5D Chess begins with an ordinary chess setup, starting on White's turn.
+The game has the original two axes from standard chess and two additional axes of movement: